 02 of 20

 Rose Summer Wedding Centerpiece

-Roses are in season all year long, but that still means they need to be included in our roundup of summer flowers.
+Roses are in season all year long, but that still means they need to be included in any list of summer flowers.
 Here, pink roses are placed inside geometric glass and gold cases for a chic, modern look by The Flower Pail.
-Roses are often paired with ranunculus because both blooms share the same garden feel.Continue to 3 of 20 below.
+Roses are often paired with ranunculus because both blooms share the same classic garden feel.Continue to 3 of 20 below.

 03 of 20